khalid-zein/project-manager-frontend/README.md

   <li>Your app must be a REACT frontend that accesses data from  your SINATRA backend.
 All client and API interactions should be handled asynchronously  and use JSON as the communication format.</li>
   <li>Your entire app must run on a single page.
 There should be NO redirects.
 In other words, your project will contain a single HTML file.</li>
   <li>Follow good coding practices.
 Keep your code DRY (Do not repeat yourself) by utilizing functions to abstract repetitive code.</li>
+  <li>Your repository should include a license.
+(Adding a license to a repository - GitHub Docs) </li>
 </ol>